Mascara: History

 The events leading to Rubinstein's improvement began in Paris in the early 20th century.
 There, at the fashion capital of the world, mascara was quickly gaining popularity and common usage.
 Elizabeth Arden and Helena Rubinstein, two giants in the American beauty industry, watched and kept abreast of its development.
 After the First World War, American consumers became eager for new products.
 Sensing an opportunity, both Rubinstein and Arden launched their own brands of cosmetics that included mascara.
 Through the efforts of these two rivals and public temperament, mascara finally gained respectability and favor in American society.

 The invention of the photograph and motion picture launched mascara's popularity and usage further forward in America.
 Motion pictures especially advertised a new standard of beauty and sex appeal.
 Famous actresses of the classic cinema era, such as Theda Bara, Pola Negri, Clara Bow, Greta Garbo, Marlene Dietrich, Bette Davis, and Jean Harlow, depended heavily upon mascara for their glamorized appearances, which the average woman sought to mimic.

 In 1933, a woman known on court records as Mrs. Brown consented to have her eyelashes permanently dyed.
 Unfortunately, the product, Lash Lure, used para-phenylenediamine, a chemical extremely toxic to the body, as the dyeing agent.
 At the time, cosmetics were unregulated by the Federal Drug Administration, and the dangers of paraphenylenediamine were unknown.
 Within hours of the treatment, Mrs. Brown began experiencing severe symptoms of stinging and burning eyes.
 By the next morning, Mrs. Brown's eyes had developed ulcers which oozed and had swollen shut.
 Use of Lash Lure resulted in blindness in Mrs. Brown and fifteen other women and also caused the death of another through a bacterial infection.
 It was only after the Lash Lure incident and several others like it, documented in Ruth deForest Lamb's book entitled American Chamber of Horrors, that Congress granted the Food and Drug Administration (FDA) the right to regulate cosmetics in 1938.

-Years later in 1957, Rubinstein created a formula that evolved mascara from a hard cake into a lotion-based cream.
+Years later, in 1957, Rubinstein created a formula that evolved mascara from a hard cake into a lotion-based cream.
 She packaged the new mascara in a tube to be sold with a brush.
 For use, the cream was squeezed onto the brush and applied to lashes.
 Although still messy, it was a step towards the modern mascara product.

 Soon, a grooved rod was patented.
 This device picked up the same amount of mascara for each use.
 Then the grooved rod was altered to the brush similar to the ones used today.
-The change in applicator led mascara to be even easier to use, and its popularity increased.
+The change in applicator led to mascara being even easier to use, and its popularity increased.

-Mascara is now trending towards multi-functional usage, with many mascaras including lash-boosting serums, botanicals, and pro-vitamin-enriched formulæ.
-Korean technology is at the forefront of the development, and a number of brands use tubing formulæ to coat the lash.
+Mascara is now trending towards multi-functional usage, with many mascaras including lash-boosting serums, botanicals, and pro-vitamin-enriched formulas.
+Korean technology is at the forefront of the development, and a number of brands use tubing formulas to coat the lash.